Indoor dining ban to expire next week as planned as COVID-19 has plateaued

-Wolf said casinos and gyms can reopen, but that many other elements of his orders remain in place, including capacity limits and mask wearing in public.
+Wolf said casinos and gyms can reopen, but other elements of his orders remain in place, including capacity limits and mask wearing in public.

 “The fight against this is not over,” Wolf said during a virtual meeting Wednesday with the media.